AdobeDocs/aem-forms-automated-conversion-service.en/help/using/extending-the-default-meta-model.md

 ---
 title: Extend the default meta-model
-description: Extend the default meta-model to add pattern, validations, and entities specific to your organization and apply configurations to adaptive form fields while running the Automated Forms Conversion service.
+description: Extend the default meta-model to add pattern, validations, and entities specific to your organization and apply configurations to adaptive form fields while running the Automated Forms Conversion service (AFCS).
 solution: Experience Manager Forms
 feature: Adaptive Forms
 topic: Administration